galaxyproject/gsoc/2015_mentoring_application.md

-  contributions to the core project from dozens of developers - and many more developers than that building plugins (to integrate bioinformatics applications), building downstream projects leveraging Galaxy via its API, and maitaining forks that tailor Galaxy to specific sites or scientific application areas.
-Galaxy is actively deployed and extended at dozens if not hundreds of sites ranging from small acedemic labs to large public research institutions and private corporations.
+  contributions to the core project from dozens of developers - and many more developers than that building plugins (to integrate bioinformatics applications), building downstream projects leveraging Galaxy via its API, and maintaining forks that tailor Galaxy to specific sites or scientific application areas.
+Galaxy is actively deployed and extended at dozens if not hundreds of sites ranging from small academic labs to large public research institutions and private corporations.
 Our mentor list is made up developers and researchers from many different Universities and spanning three continents.